cdr-stats/cdr-stats/docs/source/getting-started.rst

 .. image:: ./_static/images/CDR-Stats-Architecture.png
     :width: 600

-CDR-Stats works hand to hand with `CDR-Pusher`_, `CDR-Pusher`_ has been built to create an totally independent, easy to install, high performance CDRs Collector.
-CDR-Pusher aims to be installed on your local Telco Switchs (i.e. Asterisk), the application will harvest CDRs in Realtime and push them to the centralized CDR-Stats Database.
+CDR-Stats works hand in hand with `CDR-Pusher`_ which has been built to create an totally independent, easy to install, high performance CDRs Collector.
+CDR-Pusher is installed on your local Telcoms Switch (e.g. Asterisk), the application will harvest CDRs in Realtime and push them to a central CDR-Stats Database.

 .. _features: